cboling/omci/README.md

 ### Upcoming message types that will be supported

-The following provides a list of message types that will eventually support the _Extended Message Set_ in the expected order of implementation.
+The following provides a list of the remaining message types that will eventually support the _Extended Message Set_ in the expected order of implementation.
 The priority was chosen based on speed improvement requests of operations and ease of implementation.

- - GetNextRequest/Response
  - GetAllAlarmsRequest/Response
  - GetAllAlarmsNextRequest/Response
  - StartSoftwareDownloadRequest/Response